SkoolNotes/Taproot/2020BIO101/KBhBIO101Rosalind.md

 ***

-* The fatty tissue helps the fish
+* The fatty tissue helps the fish maintain mobility at low